brainglobe/brainglobe-web/_pages/brainreg.md

 [documentation](https://docs.brainglobe.info/brainreg/) or
 [ask a question](https://forum.image.sc/tag/brainglobe).

+## brainreg-segment
+#### Segmentation of 1/2/3D brain structures in a common anatomical space

+`brainreg-segment` is a companion to [`brainreg`](https://github.com/brainglobe/brainreg) allowing manual segmentation of regions/objects within the brain (e.g. injection sites, probes etc.) allowing for automated analysis of brain region distribution, and visualisation (e.g. in [brainrender](https://github.com/BrancoLab/brainrender)).

+### Installation

+brainreg-segment comes bundled with [`brainreg`](https://github.com/brainglobe/brainreg), so see the [brainreg installation instructions](https://docs.brainglobe.info/brainreg/installation).

+brainreg-segment can be installed on it's own (`pip install brainreg-segment`), but you will need to register your data with brainreg first.

 ### Contributing

 We're interested in supporting as many applications as possible.
 If you have ideas, or want to contribute please